By: Rebecca Gillis

 We are extremely grateful to our grantees, Dolores River Boating Advocates and Colorado Wildlands Project, who are working on the ground on this campaign every day and who took the time to join us for this event and share their expertise with attendees.

-We want to say thank you to all of our event attendees from member companies including, Astronaut Foods, Backpacker’s Pantry, Best Day Brewing, Eventus, GU Energy Labs, LangeTwins Winery, New Belgium Brewing, Osprey, Teva, The North Face, and TripOutside.
+We want to say thank you to all of our event attendees from member companies including, Astronaut Foods, Backpacker’s Pantry, Best Day Brewing, Bonfire Collective, Eventus, GU Energy Labs, LangeTwins Winery, New Belgium Brewing, Osprey, Teva, The North Face, and TripOutside.

 And special thanks to our additional event sponsors, CampV, First Ascent Coffee, Lizard Head Cycling Guides, and The Flying Bear Pizzeria.